anureddy11/Bill-Buddy--Planning/project_planning_docs/Backend Routes/expenses_backend_routes.md

 }
 ```

-### Creates new expense for the user and splits with selected friends
+### Creates new expense for the user and splits with selected users

 * Require Authentication: true
 * Request